tnoonanjr/spotify-rotation/README.md

    - You can also trigger it manually from the Actions tab

    #### Generating a refresh token:
-   - Run the script locally first: `npm start -- -n "My Playlist" -l 30 -t short`
+   - Run the script locally first
    - This will create a `.spotify_token.json` file containing a refresh token
    - Use this refresh token value for your GitHub secret